 - You can’t have a video and a quiz in the same lesson.

-So, if you wish to include downloadable resources to your course, you'd have to create separate lessons and upload them there.
+So, if you wish to include downloadable resources in your course, you’d have to create separate lessons and upload them there.
 This is not convenient.

 Other things to take note of include: